-Did you have a spouse during 2013-14?
+Did you have a spouse during 2014-15?

-Your spouse includes another person (whether of the same sex or opposite sex) who:
+Your spouse includes another person (of any sex) who:

 - you were in a relationship with that was registered under a prescribed state or territory law - although not legally married to you, lived with you on a genuine domestic basis in a relationship as a couple.